shopware5/devdocs/source/developers-guide/plugin-system/index.md

 </config>
 ```

-Configuration is accessible by following code snippet:
+Configuration is accessible by the following code snippet:

 ```
 Shopware()->Config()->getByNamespace('SwagSloganOfTheDay', 'slogan'),
 ```

 #### add store values
-As of shopware 5.2.11 it is possible to define custom config stores directly inside your `config.xml`.
+As of Shopware 5.2.11 it is possible to define custom config stores directly inside your `config.xml`.

 A custom config store is defined like this:
 ```xml